How to Apply Wedding Make-Up

 It must be the start of the Wedding Season – at least according to my diary.
 It is full with wedding fayres, bridal exhibitions, gorgeous wedding dress shoots, wedding make-up courses and brides coming for advice on make-up.
 And do you know what reader – I love it!

 But there is nothing more exciting or terrifying than preparing for and completing a bridal make-up.
 It is not only the Royal Family who have lives that are punctuated with weddings.
 Yours truly has done the make-up for flower girls aged 19, bridesmaids aged 46 and brides aged 87.
 The point being, it is very likely every woman will play one of these roles at least once in her life.

 Without exception, weddings are a time when a woman thinks very carefully about her hair, make-up and outfit (apart from my Auntie Irene who wore the same bobbly cardigan and orange lipstick to seven consecutive weddings – every family has one).
 Nowadays, more women are choosing a specialist make-up artist for their Oscar-winning day.
 After all, it makes sense.
 I for one can never understand why someone would buy the dress of their dreams and then say ‘I don’t want to look like I’m wearing much make-up, can you give me a natural look?’
 Sorry, but no!
 It will look plain wrong when you make your winning entrance

-“One colour and texture as a base will look unconvincing and lifeless”
+“One colour and texture as a base will look unconvincing”